MaxBeyer/simple-web-app/README.md

                              "fridgeName": "Beer Fridge",
                              "foodType": "SODA_CAN"
                          }`

+_**Note**: The POST endpoint is intended to be used for both new data entries and updates._

 ### DELETE - http://localhost:8080/fridges/food/{foodItemId}
 * 204 = foodItem deleted if exists, or there is nothing to delete
 * example request param = 5f510e56-b8d8-4dbf-a79d-be5a640e2554

-_**Note**: The POST endpoint is intended to be used for both new data entries and updates._

 # Database
 Database used is a simple H2 database writing to a local file.

 Requirements state that there are multiple refridgerators.

 Food Item Repository keeps track of multiple refridgerators by way of a column named "fridgeName".
-I initially thought a relational database was the way to go on this, but that proved too cumbersome for such a simple relationship.
+I initially thought a relational database was the way to go on this, but that proved too cumbersome for such a simple relationship under the time limit.

+I have more thoughts on what I would have done differently with this DB [below](https://github.com/ZeusAndHisBeard/simple-web-app/blob/master/README.md#if-i-had-more-time-would-like-to)
 ### Food Item Repository

 | foodId | fridgeName | type |